peterhack-harness-sandbox/guestbook-nodejs/README.md

 # guestbook-nodejs
+In Development!
-Loopback port of the Guestbook App written in Go
+- Loopback port of the Guestbook App written in Go